 Wake Radiology provides a full range of pediatric imaging services, from routine studies to those typically viewed as more complex or complicated.
 Our outpatient Pediatric Imaging Center in West Raleigh offers all types of radiology studies except MRI (which is performed at our Raleigh MRI Center) and serves as the hub for all pediatric imaging we provide at our other locations.
 It’s also a convenient option for families needing follow-up appointments after hospitalization.
-The office is located in the medical neighborhood surrounding Rex Hospital, and a pediatric radiologist is on-site Monday-Friday from 8am-5pm.
+The office is located in the medical neighborhood surrounding UNC REX Healthcare, and a pediatric radiologist is on-site Monday-Friday from 8am-5pm.
 Learn more

 During the work week, parents can also bring their children to most of our other outpatient offices for routine examinations.
 Images taken at these locations are immediately sent electronically for interpretation by one of our pediatric radiologists at the Pediatric Imaging Center.
 On Saturday, parents can bring their children to our Cary and Garner locations to have the imaging study taken closer to home.
 When a child needs a non-urgent study, parents who really want to be present for the procedure (but can’t get off of work) really like this option.
 Magnetic resonance studies (MRI, MRE and MRA) are performed six days a week at our Raleigh MRI and Garner offices and seven days a week at our Cary office.
 When appropriate, a pediatric radiologist collaborates with our MR radiologists on the interpretation.
 Learn more The following provides descriptions as well as prep instructions for some common pediatric imaging studies:

 A barium enema is an X-ray study in which a small tube is inserted into your child’s rectum and the large intestine is then filled with barium.
 Barium is a non-toxic, contrast liquid that highlights organs to be studied.